Undergraduate Fellows Program Application

 - Participate regularly in EI programs (both public campus events and private meetings/events).
 The Eisenhower Institute is engaged in a wide range of programming on campus and in Washington, D.C. in addition to the Fellows program.

-- Be a rising senior that is not studying off campus in 2014–2015.
-Fellows need to be in residence at Gettysburg College for the entire 2014-2015 academic year.
+- Be a rising senior that is not studying off campus in 2015-2016.
+Fellows need to be in residence at Gettysburg College.

 - Preference is given to students who have been involved in Eisenhower Institute activities and programs.

-Dinner: The Eisenhower Institute will hold its annual dinner on April 23, 2014 in Gettysburg, at which the new Fellows will be introduced.
+Dinner: The Eisenhower Institute will hold its annual dinner on April 21, 2015 in Gettysburg, at which the Fellows for 2015-2016 will be introduced.